I'm a Landholder

 Three people walking through a harvested wheat field at sunset, with hay bales scattered across the landscape.

-I'm Part of a Nearby Community
+I'm Part of a Hosting Community

 The energy transition will create new opportunities for communities hosting renewable infrastructure, including local employment, growth for local businesses, and investments in communities and infrastructure.